LienaPuey/axa_test_lienapuey/README.md

 First step you need to take is downloading this repository or cloning it.

-After that, go to your CLI and follow the install instructions below.
+After that, go to your CLI and follow the install instructions above.

-Next step is developing the server as below.
+Next step is developing the server as above.

 Congratulations, now the app is running.